-We previously proved (sheet eight, ex. two) that every type-correct λ^{\rightarrow} -term has a β -normal form.
-Adapt the proof to accommodate for the extension of the simply typed lambda calculus with pairs.
+We previously proved (Exercise 8.2) that every type-correct λ^{\rightarrow} -term has a β -normal form.
+Adapt the proof to accomodate for the extension of the simply typed lambda calculus with pairs.

 Homework 4 (From Proof Terms to Propositions)